-London, April 7.-- A telegram received London.
-April A telegram received by the Churtu Missionary society in London from Lahore.
-India, reports that three of the society's representa-tives at Kanray, the Rev. H. F. Row-land, Mrs. Dauble and Miss Lorbeer, were killed by the fall of the mission house there during the recent earth-ounce.
-All the other missioneries is All the other missionaries Punjab are believed to be safe.
+London, April 7.-A telegram received by the Churtu Missionary society in London from Lahore.
+India, reports that three of the society's representa-tives at Kanray, the Rev. H. F. Row-land, Mrs. Dauble and Miss Lorber, were killed by the fall of the mission three three during the secont couch house there during the recent earth-quake.
+All the other missionaries in Punjab are believed to be safe.
 DEATH OF D. K. PHILLIPS.
 Family Inclined to Suspect Foul Play.
-Lynn, Mass., April 7 .- Shortly after Lynn, Mass., April 7.-Shortly after the beginning of the autopsy on the body of David K. Phillips, the wealthy banker of Swampscott, which was found on the beach there yesterday, word was received that Phillips' waist-coat, containing his watch, had been found on the beach near where the body was discovered.
-These articles were missing last night, and this fact led the family/of Phillips to ask for an autopsy, foul play being suspected: Afautopsy, foul play being suspected; ter the autopsy today the medical aminer announced that the ban Arexthe banker there were no indications of foul play.
-The drowning must have been acciden-tal, he added, although the circum-stances would indicate that the drown- German Mission to Fez.
+Lynn, Mass., April 7.-Shortly after the beginning of the autopsy on the body of David K. Phillips, the wealthy banker of Swampscott, which was found on the beach there yesterday. found on the beach there yesterday, word was received that Phillips' waist-cont, containing his watch, had been found on the beach near where the body was discovered.
+These articles were missing bust night, and this fact led the family of Philips to ask for an autopsy, foul play being suspected.
+Af-ter the autopsy today the medical ex-aminer announced that the banker came to his death by drowning, and that there were no indications of foul play.
+The drowning must have been acciden-tal, he added, although the circum-stances would indicate that the drown-ing was deliberate suicide.
+German Mission to Fez.

-Tangler, April 7.-It is reported that a German mission headed by Count von Tattenbach-Ashold, former minister of Germany to Morocco, wil shortly pro-ceed to Fez and atrange a special Ger-man-Moroccan, commercial treaty the proposed terms of which are already on their way to Fez. proposed terms of their way to Fez.
+Tangier, April 7.-It is reported that a German mission headed by Count von Tattentach-Ashold, former minister of Germany to Morocco, will shortly pro-ceed to Fez and arrange a special Ger-man-Moroccan, commercial treaty the proposed terms of which are already on their way to Fez.
 Schooner Strikes Rock, Sinks.